 One thing Tanzania does have that Kenya doesn’t have is wild chimpanzees in Mahale Mountains National Park on Lake Tanganika, where Jane Goodall did most of her research.
 The only downside is that it’s a pretty difficult place to get to (you can only go far by road and then you have to take a boat which is super expensive), but you can also take a charter bush flight.

-Kenya & Tanzania – Wildlife & Where To See the Big Five
+Kenya vs Tanzania – Wildlife & Where to See the Big Five

 Both Kenya & Tanzania have an abundance of wildlife.